Skip to main content

 • Vaccinations for children will save approximately $295 billion in costs, including hospitalizations and medical care, over 20 years.
 (CDC, 2014)

-• For every $1 invested in unvaccinated children in low and middle-income countries, there’s an estimated return of investment of about $44.
-(UNICEF, 2019)
+• For every $1 invested in unvaccinated children in low and middle-income countries, there’s an estimated return on investment of about $20.
+(UNICEF, 2024)

 RELATED: What vaccines can I get discounts on?